Visualizing Data: Psychology and Analytics - Exploring, Explaining and Storytelling (Paperback)

 Try 12 minutes reading + 3 minutes notes.
 Apply one idea the same day to lock it in.

-Themes include data visualization, psychology, analytics, storytelling, communication, plus context from read, 2026, excerpt, time.
+Themes include data visualization, psychology, analytics, storytelling, communication, plus context from 2026, read, season, trailer.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.